Shaping the Future of Subsea Telecoms

 Marine Vessel Emissions Worksheet

-Led by Emmanuel Danjou of ASN, the Cable working group is developing a carbon footprint for a transatlantic and transpacific subsea cable.
+Led by Emmanuel Danjou of ASN alongside academic researchers Nicole Starosielski, Anne Pasek and Kaihui Song, the SSN Cable Working Group developed the first peer-reviewed carbon footprint for a transatlantic and transpacific subsea cable.
 Suppliers from across the industry have worked collaboratively with academic researchers to develop shared models.
+The group also developed the first standard Life Cycle Assessment Diagram of the Industry.

 Recovery & Recycling Working Group

-Led by Simon Appleby of Subsea Environmental Services, Alwyn du Plessis of Mertech Marine, and Bobby Melville of OEC, the Recovery and Recycling working group is developing a white paper on the operating environment for companies working in cable recovery and recycling, including its challenges and benefits.
-They are also calculating the emissions savings for recovery and recycling in a peer-reviewed study.
+Led by Simon Appleby of Subsea Environmental Services, Alwyn du Plessis of Mertech Marine, and Bobby Melville of OEC, the Recovery and Recycling working group developed a white paper on the operating environment for companies working in cable recovery and recycling, including its challenges and benefits.
+This includes the calculation of the emissions savings for recovery and recycling in a peer-reviewed study.

 Support Our Mission